Topological bias: How haloes trace structural patterns in the cosmic web: Halo population

 Fig.~\ref{fig:2_RawSlicedDistribution} shows the distribution of a subsample of haloes of different mass ranges in the P-Millennium.
 As we consider less massive haloes, some morphological elements of the cosmic web such as filaments and voids appear more prominently.
 On the other hand, when considering the most massive haloes (HF), their assembly is distinctly different from their lower-mass counterparts.
 In the distribution of the most massive haloes (HF) the structures are larger and voids span greater distances than in the case of the least massive haloes (HA and HB).

-Simply by considering the spatial distribution of haloes in the P-Millennium (as shown in Fig.~\ref{fig:2_RawSlicedDistribution}), we can observe how haloes of different mass ranges trace different structural patterns in the cosmic web.
+Simply by considering the spatial distribution of haloes in the P-Millenium, we observe how haloes of different mass ranges trace different structural patterns in the cosmic web.
 These structural patterns are precisely what our topological analysis aims to capture by means of the persistence diagrams and Betti curves.
-Where in Fig.~\ref{fig:2_RawSlicedDistribution} these structural patterns built on connections between haloes are drawn readily by the human eye, with persistent homology, the existence of these features and the structures traced by the haloes depends on the value of the parameter $\alpha$.
-Their strength or prominence is determined (independently from any other parameter) through their persistence only.

-Fig.~\ref{fig:1_AlphaShape_halos} shows the evolution of an alpha shape and their respective Betti numbers $\beta_0$ (disconnected haloes) and $\beta_1$ (filamentary loops) for the HC halo population in Fig.~\ref{fig:2_RawSlicedDistribution}, with mass $\left(\log_{10}\left(M\right) = \left(11.5,12\right] \ h^{-1}M_{\odot} \right)$.
-This figure highlights the sensitivity of the alpha shape to the clustering of haloes, as the largest gaps of haloes correspond to the tunnels that get filled up at the largest values of $\alpha$.
-This allows drawing parallels to percolation theory~\citep{zeldovich1982,shandarin1983percolation,dekelwest1985,klypin1993percolation,sahni1997,colombi2000tree} and the analysis of connected networks, such as minimum spanning trees~\citep{Barrow1985,bhavsar1996,naidoo2020}.
-Visible from both Fig.~\ref{fig:1_AlphaShape_halos} and~\ref{fig:2_RawSlicedDistribution}, the structural patterns that each of the halo population captures is greatly influenced by their clustering.

-Importantly, to address and reduce this influence clustering to second-order according to the two-point correlation function is calculated and used to normalise the results of the persistence calculations.
-This aligns the formerly different scales of the six halo populations and makes their topology comparable -- remaining variations indicate relevant correlations of higher order (see Section~\ref{subsec: Re-scaling}).